 Just so you know the LED tea lights look so real inside these wax sleeves.
 Your guests will never know.

 Don’t have any paper punches?
-If you have a Silhouette or Cricut this project is just as easy!
-I designed some fall wraps in my Silhouette program and cut them out of card stock.
+If you have a Cricut this project is just as easy!
+I designed some fall wraps in Cricut Design Space and cut them out of card stock.
 I found that due to the way I laid out the designs, the wraps did not look as well with just the double sided tape.
-So for these I used spray adhesive.
+So for these, I used spray adhesive.